-How to manually change your default search engine in Firefox
+How do you manually change the default search engine in Firefox?

-Changing the default search engine in Firefox using the settings page is quick and easy.
+Changing the default search engine in Firefox settings is quick and easy.
 I like to consider this the home user approach.
 If you only need to change Firefox's search engine on one or two devices, this method is all you need.

-1. With Firefox open, click the menu (hamburger) button.
+1. With the Firefox browser open, click the menu (hamburger) button.

 2. Click Settings.